LazyDom/blog/_posts/2025-08-06-email-security-phishing-analysis.md

 ---

-## What is an Email Header & How to Read It?
+## What is an Email Header & How to Read It? :mailbox:

 The header contains sender, recipient, date, and routing info.
 Key fields include: